1 cup pecan halves

 More flake salt and cracked pepper

-Add herbs and butter and reduce heat to medium-low.
-Cook an additional 1-2 minutes or until livers are medium of slightly pink on the center.
+- Add herbs and butter and reduce heat to medium-low.
+Cook until livers are medium of slightly pink on the center, about 1-2 more minutes.
 Remove from heat, remove herbs and transfer contents to a food processor.
 Pulse 1-2 times to give livers a rough chop.
 Taste and adjust seasoning if needed.